cbass2404/review_server_client/README.md

 ---

-1. Traverse to the folder you want the files in your terminal then run the following command:
+1. Traverse to the folder you want to store your files in, then run the following command:

 ```
 $ git clone https://github.com/cbass2404/review_server_client